chefofx/chefofx.github.io/README.md

+I've given a rough summary of each of my projects below.
+Click the highlighted [word](https://img.memesuper.com/0d2473e45db5e6cb52934ad3afafe0ed_img-word-meme_554-369.jpeg) to navigate to the content.
+Easy peasy.

 [Chef(x) Comics](https://www.instagram.com/chefofx/) is my attempt to illustrate concepts related to science and creativity.
 The Chef(x) character is a stick figure mathematician.
 Sound [familiar](http://www.xkcd.com/)?
 The Red Chef is his evil twin, and the Sheep is a layman.

 [The Chef(x) Podcast](https://itunes.apple.com/us/podcast/the-chef-x-podcast/id1227336978?mt=2) is a series where I have a conversation with a guest about mental health, jail, creativity, and/or science.
 The idea is to find the profound in the mundane by exploring the minds of people with interesting or unusual pasts.
 Sloppy philosophical conversations.
 Criminally insane stories.